Patterns of Geodesics, Shearing, and Anosov Representations of the Modular Group: The Prism Representations

 In this section we prove a properness result about prisms that will come in handy when we analyze components of the representation variety.
 We first need to define what we mean the axis of a prism.

 \begin{lemma} The fixed point set of the order $3$ symmetries of a prism is a singular geodesic. \end{lemma}

 \startproof This is a general fact about order $3$ isometries.
 We can normalize so that the order $3$ symmetries are as in Equation \ref{rotation}.
-As we have discussed in \S \ref{bigrep}, the fixed point set is then the singular geodesic corresponding to the standard ellipses of the form $E(a,a,a^{-2})$. \endproof
+The fixed point set is the singular geodesic corresponding to the standard ellipses of the form $E(a,a,a^{-2})$. \endproof

 We call the fixed point set of the order $3$ symmetry the {\it axis\/} of the prism.